 The short answer is yes - accreditation does matter.
 But much of that depends on how the accreditation is established and how much you actually care about accrediting bodies (hint: you should care).

-Here’s some expert insight into how MBA accreditation works from Willamette University MBA Dean Debra Ringold (full version here):
+Here’s some additional expert insight into how MBA accreditation works from Dean Ringold (full version here):

 If you are considering medicine, law, business and management, or public administration programs, ask the following questions suggested by the Council for Higher Education Accreditation (CHEA):